Key Takeaways

 Similarly, if disorganized thinking emerges suddenly or worsens notably over a short period, professional evaluation is important.

-Are children with ADHD experiencing disorganized thinking?
+Do children with ADHD experience disorganized thinking?

 Their speech may jump between topics due to attention shifts rather than true thought disorganization, and they generally maintain awareness of these shifts.